16 Lightweight Linux Distributions for Older Machines in 2026

 8. Bodhi Linux

-Bodhi Linux is a lightweight distribution whose philosophy is to provide a minimal base system that gives users the freedom and flexibility they need to install their preferred software packages.
-It’s based on Ubuntu and comes with the Moksha Windows manager.
+Bodhi Linux is a lightweight distribution built on the philosophy of providing a minimal base system that empowers users with the freedom and flexibility to install only the software they need.

 Bodhi Linux